daddel80/notepadpp-multireplace/README.md

 <br>

 ### **Preloading Variables**
-MultiReplace allows **preloading variables from external files** before any replacements occur.
+MultiReplace supports **predefining or loading variables** before any replacements occur.
+By separating initialization from the actual replacements, operations stay clean and maintainable.
-To achieve this, an **empty "Find" field** can be used to trigger initialization **once**, before the replacement process starts.

 #### 🔹 **How it works:**
 - **Place `vars()` or `lvars()` next to an empty Find field.**